scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

     scala> val q"@..$annots implicit def f" = q"@foo @bar implicit def f"
     annots: List[universe.Tree] = List(new foo(), new bar())

-Considering the fact that definitions might contain various low-level flags added to trees during typechecking it\'s recommended to always extract complete modifiers as otherwise your pattern might not be exhaustive.
+Considering that definitions might contain various low-level flags added to trees during typechecking, it\'s recommended to always extract complete modifiers, or your pattern might not be exhaustive.
 If you don't care about them just use a wildcard:

     scala> val q"$_ def f" = q"@foo @bar implicit def f"

 ## Templates

-Templates are a common abstraction in definition trees that is used in new expressions, classes, traits, objects, package objects.
-Although there is no interpolator for it at the moment we can illustrate its structure on the example of new expression (similar handling will apply to all other template-bearing trees):
+Templates are a common abstraction in definition trees that are used in new expressions, classes, traits, objects, and package objects.
+Although there is no interpolator for it at the moment we can illustrate its structure using the example of a new expression (similar handling will apply to all other template-bearing trees):

     q"new { ..$earlydefns } with ..$parents { $self => ..$stats }"

-So template consists of:
+The template consists of:

 1. Early definitions.
-A list of val or type definitions.
+A list of `val` or `type` definitions.
 Type definitions are still allowed by they are deprecated and will be removed in the future:

         scala> val withx = q"new { val x = 1 } with RequiresX"
         withx: universe.Tree = ...